How much revision should I do a day?

 There are lots of theories out there for how you should study and for how long (take a look at some of our favourites) but what’s most important is that you understand the key topics of each subject.
 Here’s our guide to planning your time.

-How much revision should I actually be doing per day?
+How much revision should I actually be doing per day for A Levels?

-The truth is, there’s no miracle number (sorry), but there are some pretty good guidelines out there.
+The truth is, there’s no miracle number for how many hours you should study for an exam (sorry), but there are some pretty good guidelines out there.
 According to The Student Room, students revise 15 to 20 hours per week for their exams, which might sound a lot until you break it down.
 You’ve probably worked it out for yourself, but the recommended time equates to three to five hours of revision per day with weekends off!
 Between 15 and 20 hours is the average revision time for a massive community of students so it’s a pretty good starting point for anyone who’s struggling with time management.
 Think that’s too much or too little?
 Why not try it for a week and re-evaluate your revision time if necessary?
 After all, everyone’s different.

 How do I start revising?